JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q202398" title="industrialization">
 <param ve-entity eid="Q161078" title="urbanization">
 <param ve-entity eid="Q628403" title="conservation">
 In the latter nineteenth century, a period of rapid industrialization and urbanization in Europe, SENTENCE.
 In the wake of those changes, we may read Vincent van Gogh's _Sunflowers_ as a _memento mori_, or a reminder of a wilting connection to nature in the face of modernity.
 SENTENCE coincident with emergent conservation movements, particularly in Paris.
+TRANS.
+Because these visual representations shape and are shaped by our interactions with sunflowers, they can illuminate understudied aspects of human-plant relationships and shine a light on our responsibility to approach such encounters with more curiosity and care.
+TRANS.
 As this map shows, the native range of _Helianthus_ stretches from British Columbia to southwest Mexico, though the plant has been introduced nearly worldwide.
-Because these visual representations shape and are shaped by our interactions with sunflowers, they can illuminate understudied aspects of human-plant relationships and shine a light on our responsibility to approach such encounters with more curiosity and care.
 <param ve-image primary iiif fit="contain" url="https://images.metmuseum.org/CRDImages/ep/original/DP229743.jpg" title="Vincent van Gogh, _Sunflowers_, 1887, Metropolitan Museum of Art, Rogers Fund, 1949">
 <param ve-image iiif region="1078,259,3906,3278"
 url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_distribution_native_introduced.jpg" title="Distribution of _Helianthus_ native (green) and introduced (purple)">